bmx-ng/bmx-site/docs/api/brl/brl_blitz.md

 ```
 <br/>

-### `Global AppFile$="bbAppFile"`
+### `Global AppFile:String="bbAppFile"`

 Application file name

-The [AppFile](../../brl/brl.blitz/#global-appfilebbappfile) global variable contains the fully qualified file name of the currently
+The [AppFile](../../brl/brl.blitz/#global-appfilestringbbappfile) global variable contains the fully qualified file name of the currently
 executing application.

-In a compiled DLL, the [AppFile](../../brl/brl.blitz/#global-appfilebbappfile) global variable will instead contain the fully qualified
+In a compiled DLL, the [AppFile](../../brl/brl.blitz/#global-appfilestringbbappfile) global variable will instead contain the fully qualified
 file name of the DLL.